pattonsgirl/Fall2020-CEG2350/Rehome.md

 Find stuff using /usr/share/dict/words
 Different outputs in sed, pros and cons (in-place vs copy) - sed s/REGEX/SUBSTITUTION/ input.txt > input.txt why?

-Download file with `wget`.
-Convert to different file type.
-Use `basename` to keep name but change extension

 Late git:
 Complete assigned sections of https://learngitbranching.js.org/ Fork and find a mistake / update / add another resource and create a pull request to course repo